 Priority Registration Period

 All students who plan to return to Washington College in the spring must register during the priority registration period in order to secure their seat in courses and to avoid lapses in scholarship and financial aid eligibility.
 Students must schedule an appointment with their faculty advisor during the same week as their registration date.
 Appointments begin on Monday of the given week and online registration begins on the subsequent Friday.
-For Spring 2014, the calendar of advising and registration is as follows:
+For Fall 2014, the calendar of advising and registration is as follows: